ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 Breaking changes between version 5.0.0 and 6.0.0.

 ___Note:___ Version is a major release with large set of refactorings, name changes and namespace changes.
 We have not covered it all, but tried to summarize the major ones below.
+In v6 we introduced Sign and wanted to refactor and rename things to make i consistent and easy to use both/either of them.
+This will cause some work when upgrading from a previous version.

 ### Renaming NuGet-packages